-- i. all of the shares of Canadian Manganese Company Inc. ("Canadian Manganese") on the basis of one share of Canadian Manganese for each share of Buchans held; and - ii. exchangeable warrants entitling shareholders to receive either one share of Minco Exploration Limited ("Minco Exploration") or 0.25 additional shares of the Company, at the shareholders' option, for each share of Buchans held (the "Exchangeable Warrants").
-Any Exchangeable Warrants which remain unexercised on the expiry date, as defined, will be automatically exchanged for shares of Minco Exploration ("Minco Shares").
-See Note 15.
+- i. all of the shares of Canadian Manganese Company Inc. ("Canadian Manganese") on the basis of one share of Canadian Manganese for each share of Buchans held; and - ii. exchangeable warrants entitling shareholders to receive either one share of Minco Exploration plc ("Minco Exploration") or 0.25 additional shares of the Company, at the shareholders' option, for each share of Buchans held (the "Exchangeable Warrants").
+Any Exchangeable Warrants which remained unexercised on the expiry date of December 31, 2020, were automatically exchanged for shares of Minco Exploration ("Minco Shares").